gimolabs/docs/docs/token/st0g.md

 Where:

-- The total amount of A0GI staked in the Staking Contract: $Q_{tsk}$
+- The total amount of \$A0GI staked in the Staking Contract: $Q_{tsk}$
-- The total amount of redeemed A0GI: $Q_{red}$
+- The total amount of redeemed \$A0GI: $Q_{red}$
 - The amount of staking rewards: $Q_{rew}$
 - The commission ratio: $R_{com}$
-- The total amount of st0G minted: $M$
+- The total amount of \$st0G minted: $M$
-- The total amount of st0G burned: $N$
+- The total amount of \$st0G burned: $N$

-## Yield Structure

-The protocol's yield structure as follows:
+Since the protocol does not implement a slashing mechanism, the exchange rate can only increase as rewards accumulate.
+This means that later redeemers may receive a larger amount of \$A0GI upon redemption compared to earlier redeemers.

+### **Yield Structure**

+The protocol’s yield is determined by three key factors:

-- Network participation metrics
+- Network Participation Metrics
-- Total protocol stake
+- Total Protocol Stake
-- Market dynamics
+- Market Dynamics

 Token holders may monitor their staking performance and the protocol's annual percentage yield (APY) through the integrated dashboard interface.